-Texas A&M University undergraduate and graduate students in the Colleges of Architecture, Education, and Liberal Arts (students from other Colleges will be assessed on a case by case basis) are eligible to receive the AVPA Student Travel Grant.
+Texas A&M University undergraduate and graduate students are eligible to receive the AVPA Student Travel Grant.
 Students must be in good standing with the University.
-The AVPA Director and a 3-person subcommittee drawn from the AVPA Advisory Board will adjudicate grant applications.
+The AVPA Director and the AVPA Advisory Board will adjudicate grant applications.

 All proposals must be submitted electronically in PDF format to AVPA Program Coordinator (email@example.com).
-Proposals must include the AVPA Student Travel Grant Cover Sheet, including the appropriate department support signature.
-In addition, proposals must include:
+Proposals must include:

-- Letter of Support: An official letter from a faculty advisor explaining the significance of this travel on the applicant’s educational goals.
+- Letter of Support: An official letter from a faculty advisor explaining the significance of this travel on the applicant’s educational and career goals.

-- Involvement with the AVPA: Include any volunteer work you have contributed to the AVPA and/or shows you have attended and the impact these artists had on your education.
-Volunteer work is strongly encouraged for applicants.
+- Involvement with the AVPA: Include any volunteer work you have contributed to the AVPA and/or shows that the applicant(s) have attended and the impact these artists had on his/her education.
+Volunteer work is strongly encouraged.
 The AVPA office maintains a list of volunteers, if you are interested in volunteering for the AVPA please email the Program Coordinator (firstname.lastname@example.org).

 - Budget: Provide a clearly laid out budget including an explanation/justification of funds.
 Matching funds, if applicable, should also be listed clearly in the budget.

-All recipients are required to provide post travel summary including: budget and write up on the experience and impact.
-Any student who fails to comply with this requirement will not be eligible for any future grants.
+Any student who fails to comply with this requirement will not be eligible for future grants.